dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/README.md

 # Deep-RNN-for-extreme-wind-speed-prediction
 Paper code for "Adapting a deep convolutional RNN model with imbalanced regression loss for improved spatio-temporal forecasting of extreme wind speed events in the short to medium range"

-Model and training code can be found in `\ConvLSTM_PyTorch_master`.
+Model and training code can be found in `/ConvLSTM_PyTorch_master`.

-Example model forecasts can be found in `\example_forecasts`.
+Example model forecasts can be found in `/example_forecasts`.

-All graphs used in the paper can be found in `\plots`
+All graphs used in the paper can be found in `/plots`

-All figures can be reconstructed in `visualisation_notebook.ipynb`, except for the forecast visualisations, which require that the models in question have been trained and saved using `\ConvLSTM_PyTorch_master/main.py`.
+All figures can be reconstructed in `visualisation_notebook.ipynb`, except for the forecast visualisations, which require that the models in question have been trained and saved using `/ConvLSTM_PyTorch_master/main.py`.

-All scores were computed with `save_scores.py` and have been saved in `\saved_scores_final`.
+All scores were computed with `save_scores.py` and have been saved in `/saved_scores_final`.

 Clone repository: